nerwuuus/portfolio-projects/README.md

 - How to use containers to structure a dashboard.

 ## Summary
-The final task was full of challenges.
+The final task was challenging.
 During the project, I encountered issues such as number formatting on the KPI Quantity chart and text formatting on the KPI Profit chart.
 My goal was to learn how to create a dashboard.
 It’s not perfect, but it represents my learning journey.
 ![image](https://github.com/user-attachments/assets/a07fcc57-3cdf-46d4-9fa2-1fabfa5827fe)